On a relaxed Cahn-Hilliard tumour growth model with single-well potential and degenerate mobility: Introduction

 It is worth observing that the choice of a degenerate mobility is particularly relevant with these reaction terms, as in the numerical simulations shown in \cite{HZO2012} we can see the formation of branches in the tumour's evolution when chemotactic effects are relevant enough.
 Finally, on account of \eqref{eq:sources}, setting $\delta=0$ in our problem, we formally recover the original tumour growth model proposed in \cite{HZO2012}:

 We recall that system \eqref{eq:phi0}--\eqref{eq:ic0} was first analysed in \cite{FGR2015} in the case of constant mobility and regular potential, without chemotaxis.
 The singular potential was then considered in \cite{CGH2015}, but in the viscous case.
-Then, systems like \eqref{eq:phi0}--\eqref{eq:sigma0} have been widely studied in the recent literature, also with respect to its non-local variants \cite{F2023_viscous, F2024, GMS2026}, optimal control \cite{CGRS2017, CSS2021_secondorder, DRST2025}, inverse problems \cite{FLS2021, ABCFR2025}, and long-time behaviour \cite{CRW2021, GY2020, Ya2025}.
+Then, systems like \eqref{eq:phi0}--\eqref{eq:sigma0} have been widely studied in the recent literature, also with respect to its nonlocal variants \cite{F2023_viscous, F2024, GMS2026}, optimal control \cite{CGRS2017, CSS2021_secondorder, DRST2025}, inverse problems \cite{FLS2021, ABCFR2025}, long-time behaviour \cite{CRW2021, GY2020, Ya2025}, and numerical analysis \cite{SLT2025,WLY2025}.
 However, the case of degenerate mobility and a singular single-well potential has remained unexplored so far.

 Our main results include the proof of the existence of a weak solution to \eqref{eq:phi}--\eqref{eq:ic} for $\delta > 0$ (Theorem \ref{thm:weaksols_delta}), and the rigorous limit as $\delta \to 0$ to recover a weak solution to \eqref{eq:phi0}--\eqref{eq:ic0} (Theorem \ref{thm:conv_deltato0}).
 The first result is obtained by extending the approach used in \cite{PP2021}, which is based on suitable approximations of the potential and the mobility, combined with a Galerkin scheme.
 It is interesting to note that, in the relaxed case $\delta>0$, the chemical potential has a nonlocal spatial dependence on $\phi$.
 Thus, our second main result can be viewed as a nonlocal-to-local convergence.
 For a similar issue related to the nonlocal Cahn--Hilliard equation, see, for instance, \cite{DRST2020, DST2021, ES2023, ES2025}.
 We point out that our novel existence result for weak solutions to \eqref{eq:phi0}--\eqref{eq:ic0} is obtained passing to the limit in a non-approximated version of the relaxed problem (cf. \cite{PP2021}), which can be solved numerically in a more efficient way.